q0d1r0v/glob_tr/README.md

 # Glob_tr - CLI Translation Tool

-Glob_tr is a simple command-line tool for translating text from one language to another using Google Translate.
+Glob_tr is a simple command-line tool for translating text from one language to another using translate.

 ## Installation